nystudio107/richvariables/README.md

 ![Screenshot](resources/screenshots/richvariables02.png)

-Finally, we'll need to let Redactor (the Craft 2.x Rich Text editor) know what we want to use the Rich Variables plugin.
+Finally, we'll need to let Redactor (the Craft 2.x Rich Text editor) know that we want to use the Rich Variables plugin.
 You can do this by editing the Redactor settings in `craft/config/redactor/`.
 Make sure you edit the settings that your Rich Text fields use to add `richvariables` to the `plugins` array.

 For example, here's what my `Standard.json` Redactor settings looks like: